 I headed off to the Lincoln Inn with freelance drummer Mitch and we enjoyed the pre-music Business After Hours networking where I ran into a former co-worker and musician who used to play in the band The Mansfield Project and who was playing with the Blues Night band of the evening, Jive Attic.
 I must say I wish some of these bands had websites, and Jive Attic is certainly worthy of one!
 I do believe however, they are playing at the Burlington Blues Fest at the Lincoln Inn in September.
 Jive Attic was great!
 Mitch and I got in some dancing and even snuck in a little air guitar activity - one of our secret favorite pastimes.

 While enjoying some good classic blues from the band, we did have an entertaining run-in with Rick from Rick and the Ramblers.
-Known for their awesome tour bus and fun concerts at one of my favorites - Vermont State Parks, I now have it a mission to try to catch a show before they go into hibernation mode.

 While we were contemplating our next move - do we (a) go home, (b) go downtown, or (c) find more cool music that's NOT downtown (by far the favorite choice) NOTE - Jive Attic had finished by this point; we started up a conversation with a new-to-town bass player soon to be joined by the Funk Wagon bunch.
 Of course I searched around for a way to lead readers to Funk Wagon as they seem like a fun band, but only found they have some upcoming shows at the Lincoln Inn and Nectars - maybe I'll see ya there?
 After we safely secured the bass player into Funky conversation with the Wagon, we departed for a last stop on our localvore musical journey.